statsig-io/migrations/README.md

 npx @statsig/migrations --context-kind-to-unit-id device=device_id
 ```

-(Optional) If you know all the context kind attributes that you have in launchdarkly, you can create them as Custom Fields in Statsig.
-See [docs](https://docs.statsig.com/feature-flags/conditions/#custom)).
-If you don't want to create these upfront, we will create them for you when we run the script:
+(Optional) Context kind attributes can be mapped to Statsig's custom fields (see [docs](https://docs.statsig.com/feature-flags/conditions/#custom)).
+Use `--context-attribute-to-custom-field` to map any custom context kind attributes.
+The Statsig `custom fields` do not need to exist in Statsig before you run the script.
+If you don't provide a mapping for a context kind attribute, we will create them using heuristic.
+For example, `location` attribute of context kind organization will be mapped to `organization.location`.

 ```
 npx @statsig/migrations \